the-events-calendar/the-events-calendar/readme.txt

 * Arabic from Mamdouh Samy
 * Bosnian from Marko Manojlovic
 * Brazilian Portuguese from Luiza Libardi and Diego Meneghetti
-* Catalan from Bàrbara Partegàs Rof
+* Catalan from Barbara Partegos Rof
 * Croatian from Marko Manojlovic
 * Czech from Martin Kristan and Petr Bastan
 * Danish from Anonymous